 Tip 4: Take breaks (a few minutes every hour)

 Be reminded that breaks are important and won't slow you down.
-We were in a hurry to get to Kawasan Falls by lunch time, so taking a few pictures was time-consuming, especially when you're trying to pull yourself together against gravity dragging you down.
+We were in a hurry to get to Kawasan Falls by lunchtime, so taking a few pictures was time-consuming, especially when you're trying to pull yourself together against gravity, dragging you down.

-Sometimes we focused more on not falling, which was normal; but because of that, we forgot to look around and see the beauty of nature.
+Sometimes we focused more on not falling, which was normal, but because of that, we forgot to look around and see the beauty of nature.
 Once in a while, I snapped out of safety mode and tried to smell the air and feel the breeze that glided against my skin.
 My eyes feasted on the wonders of nature that unfolded.
 It's amazing how the light traveled in the holes above towering trees, glistening with the dust in the air.
-I was amazed with the serene relationship of the forest with the wind.
+I was amazed at the serene relationship of the forest with the wind.

-Tips 5: Breathing technique
+Tip 6: Breathing technique

 Don't be afraid or feel ashamed to say that you need a break.
 It might hold the gang for a few minutes, but sometimes it takes one person to say it before everyone realizes they need a rest as well.